 Curly dock is also called yellow dock.
 The leaves can be eaten raw when they are young, but need to be cooked when they are older.
 The stems can be peeled and eaten raw or cooked.
 Additionally, the seeds can be boiled, eaten raw, or roasted into coffee.
 It’s recommended to only eat these in moderation.

-Final Thoughts on Can I Eat Lamb’s Quarters
+Final Word on Can I Eat Lamb’s Quarters